Vice-Chancellor’s Prize for Research Impact – HDR

 The Vice-Chancellor’s Prize for Research Impact - HDR is awarded to a Higher Degree by Research candidate who can demonstrate the potential for significant impact of their research outside the academic community.
 The definition of impact for this award includes the demonstrable contribution that research makes to the economy, society, culture, national security, public policy or services, health, the environment, or quality of life, beyond contributions to academia.

 Selection of prize recipients is by the Deputy Vice-Chancellor Research and Innovation based on recommendations of the Awards Panel.
-The Prize will be made annually and be presented at the RMIT Awards for Excellence ceremony.
+The Award will be made annually and be presented at the RMIT Awards for Excellence ceremony in November.

 In order to be eligible nominees must:

 - Be a current Higher Degree by Research candidate at RMIT University at the time of nomination.

 - Have successfully completed their Confirmation of Candidature milestone review.

 Previous recipients of a Vice-Chancellor’s Prize for Research Impact - HDR are not eligible to apply